How to Make Your Own Kefir at Home (And Why You Might Get Addicted)

 The Science-Backed Health Benefits of Kefir

-1. Supports Digestive Health: The diverse probiotics restore gut microbiota and reduce bloating and gas.
+- Supports Digestive Health: Restores gut microbiota and reduces bloating and gas

-2. Boosts Immune Response: Certain kefir strains have anti-inflammatory and antimicrobial properties.
+- Boosts Immune Response: Certain strains have anti-inflammatory and antimicrobial effects

-3. May Improve Lactose Tolerance: Fermentation breaks down most lactose, making it easier to digest.
+- May Improve Lactose Tolerance: Fermentation breaks down most lactose

-4. Promotes Skin Health: Via the gut-skin axis, kefir’s bacteria reduce systemic inflammation.
+- Promotes Skin Health: Through the gut-skin axis, kefir reduces systemic inflammation

 Troubleshooting & Storage

-• Need a break?
-Store grains in a jar with milk in the fridge (up to one week).
+- Need a break?
+Store grains in milk in the fridge (up to one week)

 Final Thoughts: Welcome to the Kefir Lifestyle